Ksomeya1/Simple-WebSpider-w-node/README.md

 3) make sure you are admin and run scrape.js

-4) let it run for a few seconds, then the output should be in reddit txt
+4) let it run for a few seconds, then the output should show up in .txt

 5) voila~!